AdrianSeguraOrtiz/GENECI/components/apply_cut/README.md

 ## DESCRIPTION

-This component is in charge of converting confidence lists into binary matrices by applying various criteria.
+This component is in charge of converting confidence lists into binary matrices by applying several criteria.

 # DOCKER